OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Demos/Readme.md

 gulp serve
 ```

-To sideload the app into Microsoft Teams, refer to the [lab manual](../Lab.md).
+To upload the app into Microsoft Teams, refer to the [lab manual](../Lab.md).